jxcore/jxcore/docs/plain/jxcore-feature-packaging-code-protection.markdown

     > jx package test.js my_package

-we can perform accessing package's assets from inside *test.js* file, and this would be like this:
+we can access the assets of the package from inside the *test.js* file, and this would be like this:

 ```js
 var fs = require('fs');